Toxic epidermal necrolysis: What is it ?

 Psychological part : trauma, so I started a therapy.

-My Lyell syndrome is probably the most beautiful lesson about life that I could have.
+My Lyell syndrome is probably the most beautiful lesson about life I could to have.
 I didn’t pull through it without a scar, but I survived.
 And I intend to draw something positive!
 So here I am today to share my experience, my tips and send a lot of positive vibes to all people who like me, fight every day against the disease to survive it, and be stronger. <3